AlviseDeFaveri/appunti/SEC/Security.md

 **SYN flood**: Attacker generates <u>TCP SYN</u> requests with spoofed IP $\rightarrow$ The server keeps all half open connections in memory waiting for ACK, filling the queue.

-* **Solution - SYN Cookies**: choose a random generated cookie as ISN (Id Sequence Number) that identifies the client.
+* **Solution - SYN Cookies**: choose a random generated cookie as ISN (Initial Sequence Number) that identifies the client.
 In this way we don't need to remember the open connections and we can discard the half open ones.

 **Smurf**: Send <u>ICMP</u> packets with spoofed IP to a broadcast address $\rightarrow$ the response will be sent by millions of machines to the spoofed address.